 - Awareness – Aha!
 I think I need this product, but I’m not going to buy it yet.

 - Interest – What does this product do?
 Maybe I need it more than I thought.

 - Intent – I’m getting ready to buy.
 What more do I want to know about it?

 - Consideration – Where can I get it?

 - Purchase – It’s in my shopping cart and I’ve paid for it.

 The key here is to identify why someone wants your product and optimize your ads so other people with the same need or desire will find your ad.

 In addition to keyword optimization for search intent, it is also quite important to run an in-depth intent optimization process.
-Not to brag here, but ClickGUARD does an amazing job of this by allowing you to see all your data and perform intent optimization on each of your ads.
 Some examples of information you can extract for further ad optimization include:

 - Number of pages users access before converting into customers

 - The IPs and geolocations they come from